benjamincharity/angular-keypad/README.md

 #### Manually

-Add the scripts to your HTML:
+Add the script and styles to your HTML:

 ```html
 <link rel="stylesheet" href="../path/to/your/bower_components/angular-keypad/dist/angular-keypad.css">